-We are a virtual airline, operating with enthusiasm in the realm of P3D, FSX and Xplane.
+We are a virtual airline, operating with enthusiasm in the realm of Prepar 3D, FSX, XPlane, and Microsoft Flight Simulator 2020.
 We have brought Andras Meridian Airlines from its start with three Cessna Skyhawks to a worldwide operating carrier.
 This means we have opened hubs all around the globe, connecting them in our ever expanding network.

 This doesn’t mean we will become a long-haul-only company someday.
 From our hubs, we will again offer smaller routes with smaller planes.
 Our fav planes will always be with propellers.
 Our preferred routes will always be flyable within 90 minutes.
 We offer routes in various parts of the world in a variety of aircraft types.
 Pilots can feel at home flying with us, from bush- or air taxi services to longer haul big iron.
 Our ranking system awards larger aircraft types in a broader network as pilots rack up flight hours in our fully automatic pirep system.